SoftInstigate/restheart-plugin-skeleton/README.md

 ```bash
 $ ./bin/watch.sh | awk '/BUILD SUCCESS/ { system("./bin/notify_osx.sh RESTHeart build:success") } /BUILD FAILURE/ { system("./bin/notify_osx.sh RESTHeart build:failure") } /Building / { system("./bin/notify_osx.sh RESTHeart building...") } /.*/'
 ```

+If you are on Linux, you can tweak the command (`notify_osx.sh` is specific for OSX).
+Have a look at [this article](https://superuser.com/questions/31917/is-there-a-way-to-show-notification-from-bash-script-in-ubuntu) for some ideas.

 ## RESTHeart Configuration